Why Latinx students may take longer to graduate-

 As COVID-19 spread, businesses moved to remote operations or closed doors completely.
 Some were forced to revoke internship offers made to college students who were counting on the opportunity to fulfill degree requirements.

-Education and Human Development > News > News Archive > technology management
+Education and Human Development > News > News Archive > graduation

 Can't find what you are looking for?Contact SEHD